fareen341/Django-DRF-End-To-End/README.md

 </pre>

 7. Important Points:
    i.
-Always do migration on your app only. ii.
-Always take backup of your database before doing the migrate cuz migrate will apply the changes on database. iii.
-Review with team members before applying migrate on production db.
+Always do migration on your app only.</br>
+   ii.
+Always take backup of your database before doing the migrate cuz migrate will apply the changes on database.</br>
+   iii.
+Review with team members before applying migrate on production db. </br>

 # Django Production/deployment